Stephen Turnbull (historian)

 Stephen Richard Turnbull (born 6 February 1948) is a British historian concentrating on Japanese military history, especially the samurai period, and has published numerous books.
-He provides information and advice to media organizations about Japan.
+He has worked as a historical consultant for the film 47 Ronin, as well multiple television documentaries, and the Shogun: Total War series of video games.

 Biography

 Turnbull attended Cambridge University where he gained his first degree.
-He currently holds 2 MAs in Theology and Military History and a PhD from the University of Leeds where he is a lecturer in Far Eastern Religions.
+He currently holds 2 MAs in Theology and Military History and a PhD for his research on Kakure Kirishitan from the University of Leeds, where he is presently a lecturer in Far Eastern Religions, in a program of study jointly overseen by both the Departments of East Asian Studies and Theology and Religious Studies.

 He was on the editorial board of the short-lived Medieval History Magazine (2003–2005), which was published in association with the Royal Armouries.
-He was a consultant for the widely successful PC game Shogun: Total War and also its well-received sequel Total War: Shogun 2, both products of Creative Assembly, as well as historical advisor on the Hollywood film 47 Ronin starring Keanu Reeves.
-He was also a narrator for the Netflix documentary series Age of Samurai: Battle for Japan in 2021.
+He was a consultant for the PC game Shogun: Total War and also its sequel Total War: Shogun 2, both products of Creative Assembly, as well as historical advisor on the Hollywood film 47 Ronin starring Keanu Reeves.
+He also appeared as a subject matter expert for the Netflix documentary series Age of Samurai: Battle for Japan in 2021.

-He became semi-retired, but holds the post of Visiting Professor of Japanese Studies at Akita International University in Japan.
+He is semi-retired, but still holds the post of Visiting Professor of Japanese Studies at Akita International University in Japan.